zuzanapiarova/IU-mobile-app/README.md

 ## Application components

-The application is built using React Native with Expo and follows a client–server architecture:
+The application is built using React Native with Expo and follows a client–server architecture.
 The frontend provides the user interface, navigation, and visualizations (e.g. habit checklists, calendars, and charts).
 Local and backend communication is handled through a centralized API layer using Axios.
 A Node.js / Express backend exposes a REST API for user authentication and habit data management.
 Habit data is stored in a relational database managed via Prisma ORM.
-Automated tests and a CI workflow ensure build reproducibility and software quality.
+Automated tests and a CI workflow ensure build reproducibility and software quality, focusing on Android environment as subject required an Android application.
+However, iOS executable can also be created manually.

 ![Architecture overview graph](docs/final_architecture.png)
 ![Database Scheme](docs/database_scheme.png)